CLAD Catalyst Award

 • Work with our team to plan and deliver catalytic Carbon Literacy training.

-• Tell us in your post-event survey, that you’ll receive on December 4th, how you’ve met our theme of Bigger Better Bolder, as well as the impact your training will have.
+• Tell us in your post-event survey, that you’ll receive on the 13th of November, how you’ve met our theme, ‘Connect, Collaborate, Cascade’ as well as the impact your training will have.
+To help form your planning, you can view the form here.
+Please do not fill this in ahead of your Action Day.